wely/DevCamp/HOL/java/02-modern-cloud-apps/README.md

     compile('com.microsoft.azure:azure-svc-mgmt-storage:0.9.5')
     ```

-    Run the `ide/eclipse` gradle task in the `gradle tasks`
-    window.
-Then right-click on the project in the project explorer,
-    close the project, and then open it again.
+    To make sure that Eclipse knows about the new packages we added to the build, run the `ide` -> `eclipse` gradle task in the `Gradle Tasks` window.
+Then right-click on the project in the project explorer, close the project, and then open it again.
+(See exercise 1 for further details.)

 1. To retrieve those configurations in our application, we already have variables set up in the `application.yml` file, but we still need to create a class to hold those values.
 Create `devCamp.WebApp.properties.AzureStorageAccountProperties.java`, and paste in this code:
     ```java
     package devCamp.WebApp.properties;